Bar Marco

 - 3 min read

-I realized something recently: When I have a dinner date with someone that works in the industry, whether they’re a local or a guest from out of town, I take them to Bar Marco.
+I realized something recently: When I’ve got dinner plans with someone in the industry—cook, bartender, server, whatever—I bring them to Bar Marco.
+Locals, out-of-towners, doesn’t matter.
+It’s not a conscious ritual.
+But it’s become a pattern.
 I’m not exactly sure why.
 But, well, I’m kind of sure why.

 First of all, it’s congenial

 It’s a converted old fire house, with no sign out front.
 It’s not a massive, take up the block, ghostbusters-style building.
 It stands tall(ish) and skinny, between two parking lots, smack dab in the middle of the Strip, but really a bit north of the action. it gets quieter up here, past the meat market and the Polish deli, where the streetlights are dimmer and the buildings are forever under construction.
-At night it’s easy to miss, though I have bad eyes and I’m slightly oblivious to my surroundings so it may just be me.
+At night it’s easy to miss, though I’ve got bad eyes and I’m slightly oblivious to my surroundings so it may just be me.
+And just when you think you’ve gone too fer, there it is.

 Inside, the front room is small and relaxed.
 Mostly shades of brown and white, a pressed tin ceiling and subway tiles, dark wood tables set with bistro napkins and Collins glasses, a handful of stools against a marble topped bar.

 I’ve so far only sat at the bar, but there’s more to see.
 An upstairs dining room with a similar aesthetic and a dramatic window showing the sky above Penn Avenue.
 A ‘wine room’ in the cellar for an intimate dinner party, and a third-floor gallery / event space dubbed Union Hall for a larger reception.
-Don’t book the gallery for a daytime event unless you prefer to be bathed in gorgeous natural light.
+Warning: If you book the gallery for a daytime event, you and your party will be bathed in gorgeous natural light for the duration.

 Second, they know what they’re doing

 The team here knows who they are and don’t aspire or pretend to be anything else.
 They fit neatly into a middle ground of interesting and accessible.
-Not too fancy-schmancy to alienate the neighbors, but not too simple as to be boring.
+Not too precious as to alienate the neighbors, while thoughtful enough to avoid the boredom trap.

 They take pride in what they serve, from the cocktails to the all-natural wine list to the entirety of the menu.
 There’s a reason behind all that they do, and they’ll tell you about it if you care to know.